Are Climate Disasters Getting Worse? If So, How Do We Stop It?

 Also, Hurricane Joaquin and the damage it did to the Bahamas, but also to South Carolina.
 I also saw what appeared to me was a discrepancy, but it soon became true.
 I woke up one morning and discovered that Hurricane Patricia had winds of 200 mph, which was impossible, but I feared that this may happen (on the revision, they scaled it up to an impossible 215 mph and a pressure of 872 millibars).
 In 2016, I saw many flood events take place, from Texas all the way through Louisiana and Florida.

-There was a massive catastrophic flood and Flash flood event in Louisiana that struck Baton Rouge and several Parishes with over 30 inches of rain in the middle of August.
+There was a massive catastrophic flood and flash flood event in Louisiana that struck Baton Rouge and several Parishes with over 30 inches of rain in the middle of August.
 Then, there was Hurricane Hermine, which made landfall east of St. Marks on September 2 at 1:30 AM as a Category 1 hurricane, making this storm the first hurricane to strike Florida in nearly 11 years.
 Then, in 2017, Houston was the prime spot for an unprecedented disaster when some 40-odd inches of rain fell from a single Hurricane known as Harvey, which was the first major hurricane to impact the US since 2005's Hurricane Wilma, the first Category 4 hurricane to impact the US since 2004's Hurricane Charley, and the first Category 4 to impact Texas since 1960's Hurricane Carla.

 How the climate will fare in the next 100 years

 Simulations that are running through supercomputers can show you the future of the climate in this text below.
 Here's what follows.